 Those organizations and providers that shift their planning focus, asking “how is the customer doing” and finding solutions for consumer needs rather than “how are we doing” relative to symmetrical competitors and benchmarked satisfaction scores, will be best positioned to compete in the changing market.
 The fact is, an incrementally better (higher percentile rank) score on a fundamentally dissatisfying customer experience will no longer suffice when the competitive set includes consumer-centric pros like Amazon, CVS Health/Aetna, Walgreens, and a host of virtual and digital diagnostic and therapeutic solutions.
 The time to act is now!

-Forum Members — Learn More!
-Hear strategies for competing with consumer-centric pros in this session from the 2019 Healthcare Marketing & Physician Strategies Summit.
+Learn More!
+Examine strategies for competing with consumer-centric pros at the 25th Healthcare Marketing & Physician Strategies Summit, April 5-7, 2020, Las Vegas.

 Michael Eaton is Senior Vice President at BVK/Brand+Lever.
 Mike builds valuable companies that deliver distinctive service experiences, social impact and strong shareholder returns.
 He helps clients see customer needs others cannot see or will not address, and execute business and operating strategies to build strong brands and generate market share growth.